chrisalanclark/GettingAndCleaning/README.md

 # GettingAndCleaning
-Course Project for Getting and Sharing Data
+Course Project for Getting and Cleaning Data